 KENDRA CHIOTA PAYNE MEMORIAL FUND

-The Kendra Chiota Payne Memorial Awards are funded by a memorial endowment created from the donations of family, friends, and teammates of Kendra Chiota Payne, UCSB Class of 2006.
+The Kendra Chiota Payne Memorial Fund is an endowment created from the donations of family, friends, and teammates of Kendra Chiota Payne, UCSB Class of 2006.
 The UCSB Foundation administers the Memorial Fund that supports these awards.

 The Fund supports two awards.
 The first award helps support a Global Studies graduate student in an overseas internship with an NGO working for the economic advancement of women and children in Africa, Asia or Latin America.